south campus questions

 At the risk of sounding cliche - we aren’t!
 We have always believed that the church is the people and so the church is in every neighborhood our church family lives, regardless of what campus they may attend.
 However, we recognize the difficulty of removing a building from a particular region.
 This is one of the hardest things for us by far.
 We KNOW there is much to be done in South Sioux Falls and in many ways, we don’t love leaving that area of town.
 However, we also know that Sioux Falls is big, but not so big people can’t drive further away.
 It’s our prayer that the ministry we are doing and the part our attenders play in it would trump the inconvenience.
 We also believe it is those who live in that area living their lives as missionaries in their community that will ultimately make the greatest difference and will determine whether people in that area of town will make the journey to one of our other campuses.
 YOU are the difference makers!

 13. Will we ever go have a church building on the South side?

 The honest answer is, we don’t know.
 We are open to wherever God leads us.
 We never thought we would be considering a move like this.
 And yet our leadership and our Elders are both in agreement this may be the next right move for us.
 Our focus in this season is on empowering a generation of leaders to plant churches and in training Ransom attenders up as Disciple Makers.
 If that journey leads us back to South Sioux Falls, we would follow.

 14. What’s going to happen to my Campus Pastor?

 This is probably the most sensitive question, because we love all our campus pastors so much!
 The short answer is they will still have a job.
 The longer answer is a beautiful picture of God’s handiwork and cannot be expressed fully in a short FAQ sheet.
-We would invite you to join us on Sunday, September 20th for our congregational meeting, where we will answer that question in full.
+Check out the Q&A portion at the end of THIS VIDEO to hear a more complete explanation.

 15. Is the Ransom struggling and will we close more campuses?